giacomociti/iride/README.md

 ![](https://github.com/giacomociti/iride/blob/master/tests/RdfSchema.PNG)

 In the example above the type provider reports an error because _BarZ_ is not present in the vocabulary specified by the _Schema_ parameter.

-## Building
-The type provider has separate design-time and runtime assemblies.

-Paket is used to acquire the type provider SDK and build the nuget package.

-    .paket/paket.exe update

-    dotnet build -c release

-    .paket/paket.exe pack src/Iride --version 0.0.1